+How to rid your garden from bunnies.
 This summer has been so much fun with our garden.
 We have been watching it grow, watering it when needed, and organically trying to keep the pests away.
-We have had so many tomatoes, zucchini and cucumbers!
-I made homemade marinara, fried zucchini, grilled zucchini and tonight I am planning to make our favorite, zucchini pie!

 How to rid your garden from bunnies

-In regards to the bunnies I did a little research and I am going to try this tonight:
+In regard to the bunnies, I did a little research and I am going to try this tonight:

 Gather the following: